rabidgremlin/onepagezinemaker-cli/README.md

 ![](https://teaching.ellenmueller.com/foundations-101/files/2017/08/zine-folding.jpg)

-If you generate zine with a poster then make sure to print the generated zine PDF as a onesheet, double sided.
+If you generate a zine with a poster then make sure to print the generated zine PDF as a onesheet, double sided.